 West Virginia Coal Mine Explosion: Many Questions, Few Answers

 Monday’s explosion at the Upper Big Branch coal mine, operated by Massey Energy, killed 25 miners; two miners survived the blast but are currently being treated in the hospital for injuries sustained.
 Four more miners remain unaccounted for.
-Although rescue efforts continue, hope is dwindling among officials and family members that the missing miners may have survived.
+Although rescue efforts continue, hope is dwindling among officials and family members that the missing miners may have survived the coal mine explosion.

 Around 3:00 p.m. on Monday afternoon, methane gas ignited 1000 feet below ground, causing the explosion.
 Workers leaving the mine hurried back to find some already dead and a few injured.
 Workers have not yet been able to remove all those killed in the blast, adding to the agony of many families waiting for news of loved ones.